 Yes.
 Histoplasmosis disease is caused by breathing in dust that comes from dried bat feces and can be fatal if left untreated.
 Removing them by yourself is not recommended as you may contract the disease.

-Is it safe for me to remove bats?
+Is it safe to remove bats myself?

-The health risks associated with trying to remove them yourself are too high.
+It’s not worth the risk to try and remove them on your own as the health risks are too great.
 You must also remember that permits are required to handle these animals in any type of relocation.
 It is better to have a professional do the job than attempt it yourself.
 The time required is much less than the medical costs and other costs associated with bat-related diseases.

 Other Services in Odessa